grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

  }
 ```

-**Benjamin:** The parameter passing looks straightforward to me except the `TodoTrainFleet()` - I already know that the name is a placeholder - you already did something like that earlier.
-But what aboout the lifetime scope?
+**Benjamin:** The parameter passing looks straightforward to me except the `TodoTrainFleet()` -- I already know that the name is a placeholder - you already did something like that earlier.
+But what about the lifetime scope?

 **Johnny:** It's also a placeholder.
-For now, I want to make the compiler happy, at the same time keeping existing Statements true and introducing a new class that will bring new items to our TODO list.
+For now, I want to make the compiler happy, at the same time keeping existing Statements true and introducing a new class -- `TodoTrainFleet` --  that will bring new items to our TODO list.

 **Benjamin:** New TODO items?

 **Johnny:** Yes.
-Look - the type `TodoTrainFleet` is not implemented yet.
-I'll do it now:
+Look -- the type `TodoTrainFleet` does not exist yet.
+I'll create it now:

 ```csharp
 public class TodoTrainFleet